zoezheng04/RISC-V-CPU/statements/arjan.md

             ForwardBE = 2'b10; // Forward data from memory stage (M) to execute stage (E) for RD2E end
 ```
-Forwarding data incurrs no cycle penalty so the cpu is running most efficiently.
+Forwarding data incurrs no clock cycle penalty so the cpu is running optimally.

 #### Load Hazards
-Load hazards occur whenever there is a data dependancy on a value that has not yet been read from memory, you are not able to forward the value after the execute stage as it will be the address that is forwarded, not the actually value.
+Load hazards occur whenever there is a data dependancy on a value that has not yet been read from memory, you are not able to forward the value until the memory stage, otherwise you will be forwarding the memory address and not the actually value.
 Instead we must stall the pipeline one cycle and flush register D as to not carry out the next instruction twice.
 Then we are able to forward the correct value read from memory.

 ![](images/lwstall.PNG)